swedenconnect/opensaml-pkcs11/README.md

 Both credential types provide an instance if the requested key by random selection of one of the available keys under the specified alias.

 The PKCS11Credential object performs a pre-sign test before using the key.
 I the connection to the key is lost, the key is reloaded.
+This credential type is intended for low transaction volume implementations with a high demand for availability.
+This option means a certain loss of performance capacity due to the key testing activity.

 The PKCS11NoTestCredential does not perform any test on the key and does not attempt reloading.
+This is intended for high volume deployment with redundancy built into the system.

-Examlple:
+Example:

         PKCS11Provider provider = getProvider();
         Credential credential = new PKCS11Credential(